-7 This is enabled by default in Linux, such as in Ubuntu and Red Hat Enterprise Linux.
-Some distributions disable it, such as Android.
-These overcommit semantics are used in real-world production systems, such as at Google.
+&lt;sup>7 This is enabled by default in Linux, such as in Ubuntu and Red Hat Enterprise Linux, and these overcommit semantics are used in real-world production systems, such as at Google.
+Android has explored disabling it.
+Even so, in these systems there is no strict commit charge accounting as there is in Windows.